clburlison/pinpoint/README.md

 # Info

 pinpoint is designed to run in the background to locate your mac on a continuous interval.
-The benefit to using pinpoint is that is free, and it does all of the enabling automatically it writes the location to disk.

 Limited to **10.8 - 10.12**.